miriamkw/egvinsulin/user_data_expansion/README.md

 # PEDAP

+Processing notes:
+- We found 7 carb values above 500g, out of a total of 102639 non-zero carb values.
+These values were set to nan.

 ## CGM Data Quality Indicators

 Values below and above 40 and 400 are set to 0 in the dataset, which Peter from JAEB made us aware of.
 In the dataset, there is a High/Low indicator, flagging the value to either below 40 or above 400.
 We analyzed the values before and after the High/Low value as a sanity check, and found the following: